patDevNG/geojson/README.md

 # geojson
-I simple api that returns geojson for a given coordinates
+A simple api that returns geojson for a given coordinates

 # env
 PORT=8100